DhyanVGowda/Travel_Itinerary_Planner/README.md

-Here’s the entire README content in a single Markdown format:

 # Travel Itinerary Planner

 Welcome to the **Travel Itinerary Planner**!
 This project is designed to simplify trip planning and coordination by allowing users to create, manage, and share detailed travel itineraries.
 It integrates a Flask backend with a Streamlit frontend and a MySQL database for robust data management.